egor-demidov/libgran/README.md

 ```
 The forces that particles experience arise from friction at inter-particle contacts, bonding between particles,
 inter-particle attraction, field forces, etc. libgran contains a bonded and a non-bonded contact model, a Van der Waals
-attraction model and is designed to be extensible with custom models.
+attraction model and is designed to be easily extensible with custom models.
 A simulation is set up in the driver program, which needs to initialize three components:
 - Force functor container
 - Step handler
 - Granular system